This annoucement has been archived. Please visit the Announcement page for the latest news.

 - Your domicile is located in the municipality, and you are unable to travel for health reasons.
 Your caregiver domiciled at the same address can also vote by mail.

-- You are a domiciled elector who is in isolation as ordered or recommended by public health authorities because you:
+- You are a domiciled or non-domiciled elector who is in isolation as ordered or recommended by public health authorities because you:

 - Returned from a trip abroad within the last 14 days;